MelissaJSM/SileroVAD-For-Unity/README.md

 3. Start the SileroVAD Scene.

-4. Audio files support a sampling rate of 16000 Hz and mono-channel.
+4. The audio file supports a sampling rate of 16000 Hz and a monochannel .wav File.

 ---